-Restructured loan receivables represent loans with revised terms and conditions reflecting the deteriorating financial position of the debtor, where the Bank agreed on some compromises in favour of the debtor; such compromises would not be considered under standard conditions.
+Restructuring of a credit liability exists where it will probably result in a decrease of a financial liability for clients with identified financial difficulties due to a waiver or deferral of the settlement of the principal, interest or relevant fees and charges.
 The Bank may, therefore, modify contractual terms of repayment with their debtors in cases when the debtor's financial position has deteriorated and the debtor is not able to duly repay its obligations.